-What is industrialisation?
+What is industrialization?
 Simply put, it's the process of transforming society from an agricultural to an industrial one.
 In other words, it's a period during which economic and social changes lead to the growth of factories and an increase in the production of goods.
 During this time, there was also a shift in the workforce as more people moved from rural areas to work in cities.
 This process has been taking place since the 18th century and has profoundly impacted social and economic life.
-This blog post will explore the definition of industrialisation, its advantages and disadvantages, and its impact on developed and developing countries.
+This blog post will explore the definition of industrialization, its advantages and disadvantages, and its impact on developed and developing countries.

 What is Industrialization?